 Some contracts usually include 1 or more additional terms that must be followed.
 For example, some contracts usually contain non-disclosure agreements, ensuring that whatever information that has been must not be disclosed to anyone other than those involved is safe.
 Include as many as you need to so long as they are necessary.

-You'll notice that many contract templates have spaces at the bottom portion.
+You'll notice that many simple contract templates have spaces at the bottom portion.
 That is where the names and signatures of the parties involved must be placed.
 Having them guarantees that the two have settled on the agreement and are now legally bound to fulfilling their obligations.
 It's also best that you include a space where one can place the date when the contract was signed.

 Microsoft Word is one of the easiest software to use if you're ever going to make a contract.
-The fact that it's very user-friendly and that it has all the tools you could possibly need to make the document is compelling enough to make one want to use it.
+The fact that it's very user-friendly and that it has all the tools you could possibly need to make the formal document is compelling enough to make one want to use it.
 Be sure to learn how to effectively utilize the software so that you can do everything from text formatting to proper alignment without any hassle.